College Students & Health Eating/Exercising/Weight Management

 Managing Your Weight

 If you want to start an exercise program as a means to lose weight, take this Fit or Not? quiz to determine whether you are currently at a healthy weight.
 This personalized assessment tool also calculates your body mass index and helps you design a safe plan for using exercise to lose weight.
-Finally, check out the Mayo Clinic's Weight Loss Center, which offers strategies for successful weight loss as well as information on adding pounds for those who are underweight.
+In addition, the Mayo Clinic's Weight Loss Center offers strategies for successful weight loss as well as information on adding pounds for those who are underweight.
+Also be sure to review resources for Health at Every Size (HAES).